CONTACT

 two or three, as in the figure on the right side; geison, covered

-on the front of the figure like a lean-to building, sometimes mobile, but
+on the front of the figure like a lean-to building, sometimes mobile,

 more usually fixes; paragnaqideV (bucculae), mentonnières, attached